ARC-OPT/Documentation/index.md

 ###  ARC-OPT: Motivation

 ARC-OPT is a framework for optimization-based control of redundant robots.
 It contains various implementations of whole-body feedback control approaches on velocity-, acceleration- and force/torque-level.
-The core WBC library is written in C++, with Python bindings for most functionalilities.
+The core WBC library is written in C++, with Python bindings for most functionalities.
 It aims at facilitating the specification and benchmarking of whole-body controllers for redundant robots, i.e., the target user group are software developers and control engineers.
 Compared to existing frameworks for optimization-based robot control, ARC-OPT provides

  * A common interface to several WBC approaches on velocity, acceleration, and torque control level, using different solvers and robot models
  * A learning module that allows to automatically derive, adapt, and optimize WBC tasks (will made be open-source soon)